-BIOL 100 How Life Works
+BIOL 100 How Life Works 4 credits

 Designed for non-science majors, this course will build on students' natural curiosity about living things.
 A combination of active lecture and handson laboratory activities will focus students' attention on discovering how biology plays a major role in our lives, the health of people, and the planet.
 Topics that will be explored include how curiosity guides scientific research, how we define life, the beauty of life's diversity, how we are what we eat, the codependence of living things, the inheritance of our traits, and how life and the environment change.
 Core outcomes met: CI, IL.
-Offered Fall, Spring, M1 (odd).
+Lecture: 3 hours per week.
+Laboratory: 2 one and one-half hours per week.
+Offered Fall, Spring.